Tkach-Andrii/infra/README.md

-# This is infra repository
+# This is infra repositori